0xSpaceShard/starknet-devnet/README.md

 Notes:
 - Only INVOKE and DECLARE transactions are supported.
 DEPLOY_ACCOUNT transaction is not supported, but you can create an INVOKE transaction to UDC.
 - Overall fee, for transactions sent via impersonated account, will be lower compared to normal transactions.
 The reason is that validation part is skipped.
+- Sending transactions with account that **does not** exist will return 1 of the errors: ContractNotFound, InsufficientAccountBalance.
+Most common way of sending a transaction is via starknet-rs/starknet.js or starkli.
+If a nonce is not hardcoded, during transaction construction it will query devnet for the account nonce and will return ContractNotFound error.
+Otherwise it will skip the part with fetching account nonce and fail with InsufficientAccountBalance error.

 Account impersonation feature follows JSON-RPC method specification and each method returns an empty response: